 Credit cards have been around since 1950 when the founders of the Diners Club came up with the idea.
 The original card required the users to pay the balance in full every month.
-It was only later companies that allowed customers to carry the balance on their cards.
+It was only later that companies began to allow customers to carry the balance on their cards.
 In the last 72 years, credit cards have become a normal method of paying.

 Unfortunately, it has also become increasingly normal for people not to pay the balance off in full every month.
 With nearly nine out of ten Canadian households owning at least one credit card, what is the state of credit card use in Canada?